IAKOBVS/jstring/README.md

 ## Features:

 - works with any C string type: functions take a pointer to string, size, and capacity.
-- in-place string replacement
-- in-place regex string replacement and backreferences
+- in-place literal string and regex replacement: supports backreferences and searching from a specific index.
 - reverse standard string functions: strrstr, strrspn, strrcspn, etc.

 ## Installation: